Postpartum ADHD

 Masking involves concealing or compensating for ADHD symptoms and makes it difficult for others, and even the individual, to recognize the condition.
 Many women with ADHD become good at masking due to societal expectations, personal coping mechanisms, or a need to fit in.
 This skillful camouflage can contribute to the underdiagnosis of ADHD in women, as our symptoms may be dismissed or attributed to other factors like stress or hormonal fluctuations.

-Motherhood is an incredible adventure, and for moms managing ADHD, it definitely brings unique challenges.
+Motherhood is an incredible adventure, and for moms managing ADHD, it definitely brings it’s own set of challenges.
 By being aware of symptoms, considering the potential impact postpartum, and incorporating practical strategies, moms can navigate their roles with more ease and find joy in the process.

 Tiff Dee